oktoseek/oktoscript/README.md

 Contributions are welcome!
 We welcome bug reports, feature suggestions, documentation improvements, and example contributions.
 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines.

 **Note:** OktoScript is a proprietary language owned by OktoSeek AI.
-While we welcome contributions, you may not create derivative works, forks, or competing languages based on OktoScript.
+While we welcome contributions, you may not create derivative languages, tools, or interpreters based on OktoScript.

 ---